Bang & Olufsen expects double-digit sales growth in 2021/22

-COPENHAGEN, July 7 (Reuters) - Danish TV and stereo maker Bang & Olufsen (BO.CO) on Wednesday said it expects double-digit revenue growth in the 2021/22 financial year as it reported fourth-quarter sales in line with preliminary figures released earlier this month.
+COPENHAGEN (Reuters) - Danish TV and stereo maker Bang & Olufsen on Wednesday said it expects double-digit revenue growth in the 2021/22 financial year as it reported fourth-quarter sales in line with preliminary figures released earlier this month.

 Bang & Olufsen, whose most expensive speakers cost $95,000, said its fourth-quarter revenue rose to 776 million Danish crowns ($123.43 million) up from 377 million crowns in the year-ago period.